GOP subpoenas tech CEOs as part of probe into censorship – KION546

 And in them, Jordan outlined the committee’s objective to “understand how and to what extent the Executive Branch coerced and colluded with companies and their intermediaries to censor speech.”

 Spokespeople for Microsoft and Meta said Wednesday that they have already begun producing documents.
-A request for comment from Apple, Alphabet and Amazon was not immediately returned.
+Requests for comment from Apple, Alphabet and Amazon was not immediately returned.

 The committee asked the companies to produce documents and communications by March 23 that show any communication between them and the executive branch of the U.S. government relating to moderation, deletion, suppression or reduced circulation of content.